-The importance of discipline "Discourse Analysis of Cultural Texts" in the training the researchers in the sphere of culturology.
+The importance of discipline -Discourse Analysis of Texts of Cultural Anthropology" in the training the researchers in the sphere of culturology.
 Subject, content, purpose, objectives and structure of the course.
 Types of classes.
-Sources of information on the problems of discipline.
+Sources of information on the problems of the discipline.
 Control forms.